arrzdev/KahootBot/README.md

 # ABOUT #

-KahootBot is program that gives you the answer to any question from your teacher kahoot.
+KahootBot a is program that gives you the answer to any question from your teacher kahoot.
 Using ComputerVision, Pytesseract etc...
 Works from meeting screenshare: (Google-Meet, Zoom, Microsoft-Teams, Jitsi) Thanks to, https://github.com/TitanHZZ, for tips and support.